linusg/rpi-backlight/docs/intro.rst

 - Command line interface
 - Graphical user interface

-Now, you are able to easily set the brightness of your display from the commandline, a GUI and even Python code!
+Now you are able to easily set the brightness of your display from the command line, a GUI and even Python code!

 .. include:: global.rst